-Durable Ceramic Tile: Ceramic flooring is extremely tough and the tiles are difficult to crack.
-A quality installation can last for 10 - 20 years and longer if well maintained.
-If a single tile does crack due to a severe impact, the process of replacing that tile is relatively simple.
+Ceramic flooring is extremely tough, and the tiles are difficult to crack.
+A quality installation can last for hundreds of years if the floor is well-maintained.
+If a single tile does crack due to a severe impact, the process of replacing a tile is relatively simple.

-Maintenance: Ceramic flooring is fairly easy to care for.
+Ceramic flooring is fairly easy to care for.
 Dirt, stains, and liquids all rest on the surface, allowing you to easily wipe or mop them away.
-Regular maintenance just consists of sweeping or vacuuming with a soft brush attachment to keep the floor free of dirt and loose debris.
-If set in stains do occur you can use most heavy duty cleaners without having to worry about damaging the material.
+Regular maintenance consists of sweeping or vacuuming with a soft brush attachment to keep the floor free of dirt and loose debris.
+If set-in stains do occur you can use most heavy duty cleaners without having to worry about damaging the material.

-Ceramic Tile Design Options: Modern manufacturing techniques allow ceramic producers to make materials which can be printed in numerous ways.
-Solid tiles can be mixed and matched in patterns or accented with designs or motifs.
+Modern manufacturing techniques allow ceramic producers to make materials that can be printed in numerous ways.
+Solid tiles can be mixed-and-matched in patterns or accented with custom designs or motifs.
 They can also be printed to credibly reproduce the look of a number of hardwoods and natural stones.
 Finally, the tiles themselves can be cut and shaped into triangles, rectangles, and planks.

-Allergen Concerns: Ceramic tiles have a hard, solid surface, that does not tend to attract dirt, dust, pollen, or other allergens.
-When these small debris particles do land on a ceramic floor, they stand out against the surface, making it easy to wipe them away with a mop or sponge.
-This helps to keep the air free of irritating materials that can be harmful to asthma sufferers.
+Ceramic tiles have a hard, solid surface, that does not attract or hold onto dirt, dust, pollen, or other allergens.
+When these small particles do land on a ceramic floor, they stand out against the surface, making it easy to wipe them away with a mop or sponge.
+This helps to keep the air free of irritating materials that can be harmful to asthma and allergy sufferers.

-The hardness of ceramic can, of course, be offset by using throw rugs or area rugs in strategic places where people tend to stand for long periods of time.
-This might be behind the counter in a store, or in front of the sink in a kitchen.
+The hardness of ceramic can, of course, be offset by using throw rugs or area rugs in strategic places where people tend to stand for long periods of time, such as in kitchen work areas.